CarteriTrellis/CodeCamp2016/README.md

 >Come hear how lofty goals collided with reality, how I learned more about robots than I ever intended to, and how, in general, I learned far more from these young adults than I could ever hope to impart to them.

 # NOTE:
 I've also included a list of the videos that I intended to use during the presentation.
-I would up showing about half of them, but I thought I'd include the entire list as there's some additional fun stuff to see there.
+I wound up showing about half of them, but I thought I'd include the entire list as there's some additional fun stuff to see there.